jones58/personal-knowledge-wiki/Javascript/javascript notes.md

 NB when you set a variable, it should be =0, = "" depending on what you want it to be.
 Will default to string if not set.
 So something will end up being NaN even if numbers are added to it.

+Can also use a lookup object rather than switch or if else chain.
+Most useful when input data is limited to certain range of values.

 ## Arrays
 when defining new empty array - can write